Sample Half-day Unconscious Bias Training

 Real-Life Implications of Diversity & Inclusion on Recruitment

 The following segment is a reflection on the previous material and facilitates a difficult conversation about the implications of creating a recruitment process that is designed to intentionally disrupt implicit and cultural bias, and encourages the hiring of under-represented groups.
-Beginning with opening comments submitted online, this session might include:
+Beginning with opening comments submitted online, this session addresses:

-- How to look for values-alignment, but remain open to difference.
+How to look for values-alignment (sometime referred to as “fit”), but remain open to difference.

-Systemic Change Toward Greater Inclusion in the Recruitment Pathway
+Systemic Change Toward Greater Inclusion in the Recruitment (or Advancement) Pathway

 This workshop is focused on analyzing the pathway through various stages of recruitment and professional advancement and their impact on the successful hiring and retention of specific equity-seeking groups.
 This activity-driven session brings together the previous content around cultural differences and implicit bias, and examines the assumed benefits and potential hazards of self-identifying in an equity-seeking group.